Show All Answers

 To share library resources in a fair and timely manner, there are limits for any library account at one time.
 Borrowing privileges are suspended when limits are exceeded

 Loan periods for most borrowed materials may be extended three times.
-DVDs may be renewed two times.
+Loan periods are:

 See our eBooks, Audiobooks & eMagazines page to learn more about our electronic lending services.
 For ebooks, there are various ebook providers, but most users will want to download the app for the cloudLibrary, Libby or OverDrive.
 This may depend on your device.
 For audiobooks and emagazines, you will need to download the RBdigital app.
 All of these resources are free with your library card but may require you to set up an additional account with the specific application.
 If you have any questions or need troubleshooting, contact the staff at any of our library branches.